 Info sessions are free meetings, typically held at the studio, where the instructors leading the teacher training gives you all the details on the program and answer any questions you have.
 Some meetings even offer a free class so you get an idea of their teaching style.

 My meeting was super informal, I grabbed coffee with the studio manager and we chatted about the program, my goals, and life in general.
 It might help to prepare some questions beforehand so you can leave with all the information you need to make a decision.

 Plus wearing some fun leggings is always a great tip so you can have an instant conversation starter!

 Pro Tip: Make sure you leave with a complete understanding of important info like class dates and payment details!

-Students gravitate towards to yoga for so many reasons, all of which are celebrated in a great TT.
+I think the best part about yoga is that we, students, gravitate towards yoga for so many reasons, all of which are celebrated in a great teacher training program.